ttuegel/haskell-love-2021/README.md

 ## Goals

-The goals of this talk are:
+You will learn:

+- How evaluation works
-- to _educate_ about the tools available for controlling evaluation and measuring performance
+- How to control evaluation
-- to _report_ my own experience managing performance of a large Haskell application
+- How to measure performance
-- to _convince_ that writing a strict dialect of Haskell is a reasonable choice for anyone with a performance-sensitive Haskell application.
+- Why you should and should not use Strict Haskell

 # Evaluation